-We understand that the decision to send your student on a study program overseas may be a difficult one: there are safety and financial issues to consider, and there are many programs and different types of experiences to choose from.
+We understand that the decision to send your student on a study program overseas may be a difficult one: there are safety and financial issues to consider, and there are many programs with different types of experiences to choose from.
 We also understand that the decision to study abroad is often one involving many loved ones.
-Below are some links to additional resources that you may find useful in making an informed decision regarding this incredible opportunity.
-We encourage you to communicate with your student traveler about their ideas, goals, and expectations long before they set out on the journey.
+Our planning resources below will help families and students make an informed decision regarding this incredible opportunity:

+We try our best to help your student get a good start for a productive and enjoyable experience abroad, but your support and interest are equally important.
+We encourage you to communicate with your student about their ideas, goals, and expectations long before they set out on the journey.
 Your support and enthusiasm mean so much—at every step of their education.

 As students embark on their journey to study or intern abroad, our mission is to keep our students and their families informed.
 Students are required to complete a FERPA release and Emergency Contacts Form as part of the standard application procedure.
 Emergency Contacts submitted alongside a duly authorized FERPA release will be automatically included in our Family Newsletter.
 This newsletter serves as a central hub for important updates and significant milestones, meticulously curated and shared with families on a monthly basis from January to July each year.